 Danielle served as Indianapolis City-County Councillor from 2018 through 2019.
 She represented District 23, a large portion of Perry Township on the far southside of Marion County.
 During her tenure on the Council, Danielle served on the Administration and Finance Committee, the Public Works Committee, and the Ethics Committee and was a sponsor of the 2020 city-county budget.
 Danielle previously ran for office in 2016 when she was the slated Republican candidate for Marion County Treasurer.

-She is a graduate of the Women’s Campaign School at Yale University, the Hoosier Congressional Policy Leadership Series, the Indiana Leadership Forum, the Richard G. Lugar Excellence in Public Service Series and the Bowen Institute on Political Participation.
-She is a member of the Governmental Affairs Society of Indiana and Leadership Indianapolis (formerly Lacy Leadership Association) and a graduate of its Opportunity Indianapolis and Leadership Education And Development programs.
+She is a graduate of the Women’s Campaign School at Yale University, the Hoosier Congressional Policy Leadership Series, the Indiana Leadership Forum, the Richard G. Lugar Excellence in Public Service Series, the Bowen Institute on Political Participation, and The Policy Circle's Civic Leadership Engagement Roadmap (CLER) program.
+She is a sustaining member of Junior League of Indianapolis, as well as a member of The Policy Circle, the Governmental Affairs Society of Indiana, and Leadership Indianapolis (formerly Lacy Leadership Association), of which she graduated from their Opportunity Indianapolis and Leadership Education And Development programs.

-Danielle is also very active in the community, currently serving on the Board of Directors for the FBI Indianapolis Citizens Academy Alumni Association.
+Danielle is also very active in the community, currently serving on the Board of Directors for the FBI Indianapolis Citizens Academy Alumni Association and having recently graduated from the ATF (Bureau of Alcohol, Tobacco, Firearms, and Explosives) Citizens Academy.
 She previously served as President of the Perry Township GOP Club in Marion County, as well as served on the Board of Directors for both Junior League of Indianapolis and the Franklin Township Civic League.
 She is a past precinct committeeman and a past ward chair, and has been a member of several local political organizations.
 Danielle is a graduate of the FBI Citizens Academy (Indianapolis chapter), the Indianapolis Public Safety Citizens Academy, the Community Justice Academy hosted by the Marion County Prosecutor's Office, and the Indianapolis People's Planning Academy (through which she is a Certified Planning Ambassador).

 Berkley Ramsey joined Dant Advocacy at the beginning of 2018, bringing additional experience from the legislative branch to round out the team.